Products

 How to Prevent Dental Crowding

 While dental crowding usually results from genetic factors, it can still be prevented.
-You can prevent crowded teeth by:
+You can avoid crowded teeth by:

-• Regular check-ups — Regular visits to the dentist will help prevent dental crowding.
-Your dentist can identify early signs of crowding or misalignment and provide appropriate guidance.
+• Regular check-ups — Your dentist can identify early signs of crowding or misalignment and provide appropriate guidance.

 • Address dental trauma — If you or your child experiences dental trauma, seek immediate dental care.
 These injuries may result in crowded teeth if not addressed immediately.